gladed/watchable/README.md

 ## Why?

-Adding listeners for changes is easy.
+Sometimes, you want a data structure that can be shared between objects and listen for changes to that data.
 But it's hard to remember and unregister all of those listeners.
-If you don't, lots of objects will be kept in memory indefinitely.
+If you don't, you'll leak memory.

-`Watchable` object actions (like `watch`, `bind`, etc as explained below) are limited to the lifetime of the calling `CoroutineScope`.
-When the scope completes, its watchable operations also die and are cleaned up automatically.
+`Watchable` solves this by allowing operations (like `watch` and`bind`) which are limited to the lifetime of the `CoroutineScope` where they are created.
+When the scope completes, its watchable operations also stop and cleaned up automatically.

-This can be useful in [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
-The data model lives at the center, and everyone points in.
+This is useful in [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) designs, in which the data model lives at the center, and everyone depends on it.
 If the data model is defined in terms of `Watchable` objects, then other components (having their own lifecycles) can simply watch for changes and react accordingly, without coupling directly to each other.

 # Usage